yast/helper_scripts/github/maintenance_branch/README.md

 ### Public Open Build Service (OBS)

-This is similar to the internal OBS setup with a small different that we are additionally building some container images for GitHub CI.
+This is similar to the internal OBS setup with a small difference that we are additionally building container images for the GitHub CI.

 #### Basic Project Setup